 Ask Your Email Subscribers To Add You To Their Address Book

 In your email newsletter content, ask your subscribers to add your email id to their address book.
 By doing so spam filters allow you to whitelist your email if your subscribers add you to their address book.

 Include Unsubscribe Link And Physical Mailing Address At The End Of Your Newsletter

 Don’t forget to include an unsubscribe link and physical mailing address at the end of your newsletter.
 It allows your reader to opt out from your newsletter if they may not like it.
 If you don’t include it in your email, then spam filter recognize your newsletter as spam.

 You can also add physical mailing address in the footer of your newsletter.
 It will add value to your newsletter and looks authentic to your subscribers and even whitelist you too.

 Offer Both Plain Text and HTML Format To Your Subscribers

 You are making your newsletter more user-friendly by offering both a plain text and HTML format.
 Most email marketing tools like AWeber will let you easily create plain-text versions within their email editor.

 Are there any other techniques which are not included on this list to avoid spam filters?
-Share with us in the comments.
+Share with us in the comments section.

 Also, don’t forget to share and like this post on your social network.